jacksoncouse/jacksoncouse.github.io/_posts/2015-01-01-hello-again-world.md

 This site is made with Jekyll.
 It is hosted on Github, for free.
 So long PHP!
 So long server admin!

 It isn't a blog or a portfolio anymore, either.
 Those things will eventually move onto their own dedicated sites.
-It's a professional archive than a showcase now.
+It's professional archive rather than a showcase.
 I like that.

 And, though a file-based system sounds cool, without a good file management system it was actually a pain in the ass.
 This version solves that.